• Skip to primary navigation

 ¡Bienvenidos!

-Hi, I'm Maura Hernández.
-Welcome to my kitchen!
-I'm an award-winning food and travel blogger, recipe developer, and former journalist sharing my passion for all things Mexico.
-Married to a Chilango, I've traveled Mexico extensively over the last 12+ years.
+Hi, I'm Maura Hernández, an award-winning food and travel writer, recipe developer, and former journalist sharing my passion for all things Mexico.
+I've traveled Mexico extensively over the last 18 years and Mexico City is my home away from home.
 Here, you'll find a mix of traditional and modern Mexican cooking, along with my advice on where to eat, stay and play on your visit to Mexico!
-READ MORE

 Footer